maplibre/maplibre.github.io/README.md

 ### Please Remove Me

 If you are on the map, but don't want to be, please open a pull request or issue.

-## Pull Request Approvals

-Pull Requests need to be approved by at least one Governing Board or Team member, see our [About page](https://maplibre.org/about).